jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

 # Learning-about-FPGA-DESIGN
-This repository contains some introductory level course review about learning about FPGA Design including some tutorials, links to websites and some blogs related to learning about FPGA and RTL Design.
+This repository contains some introductory level course review about learning about FPGA Design including some tutorials, links to websites and some blogs related to learning about FPGA RTL Design.

 # Introduction
  What is an FPGA?